United Kingdom Property Notebook

 The Bristol market today

 The buyer mix is broad.
-Owner-occupiers dominate, with significant inflow from London and the South East — Bristol's price-per-square-meter remains roughly 50 percent of central London.
-Buy-to-let landlords remain active in the value-tier districts.
-International buyers are a small but growing share, particularly drawn to Clifton's Georgian stock.
+Owner-occupiers dominate, with significant inflow from London and the South East (Bristol's price-per-square-metre remains roughly 50 percent of central London).
+Buy-to-let landlords remain active in the value-tier districts, and international buyers are a small but growing share, particularly drawn to Clifton's Georgian stock.

 • High-demand zones: Bishopston, Redland, Easton, Southville, Clifton, Cotham